LS31/clinicalr/README.md

 # How to install

-CliniCalc is not (yet) available on CRAN.
+CliniCalcR is not (yet) available on CRAN.
 Install devtools.
-Then use devtools to install CliniCalc directly from GitHub.
+Then use devtools to install CliniCalcR directly from GitHub.

 ```{r}
 install.packages("devtools")